-- Sensitive GPS Receiver with Tracking as Low as -150dBm
+- · Sensitive GPS receiver with tracking as Low as -150dBm

-- 802.11b/g Compliant
+- 802.11b/g compliant

-- · WPA2 Encryption
+- WPA2 encryption

-- Integrated Lithium Primary Battery
+- Integrated rechargeable battery

-- User Programmable Update Rates
+- User programmable update rates

-- Internal Flash Memory for Saving GPS Data
+- · Internal flash memory for saving GPS data

 The specifications in the following sections refer to the standard software builds of the Wi-Fi Terminus.
 The performance and specification of the Wi-Fi Terminus can be modified through the user configuration and additional I/O capabilities may be available with special software builds.
 Please contact the factory for more details.